renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/04-quality-assurance.md

 > data validation rules for each column when you set up your
 > spreadsheet (i.e. before you enter any data).
 {: .callout}

+## Tracking Changes and Protecting Sheets and Cells from Changing

+Google Sheets track changes don’t work like Google Docs which have a feature that displays all changes automatically.
+Instead, you have to track changes using a few other features.
+Google Sheets allow you to:

+- See the history of changes for a cell.
+- See the complete version history of the document.
+- Set up different access permissions.
+- Protect sheets or data ranges from changes.
+- Set up to receive notifications when changes occur.

+Most of these features however, will be only enabled if the spreadsheet is native, or if the file is saved as Google Sheets.
+This means that some of the functions won't work if you open a .xls or .csv file you have uploaded to your drive.
+So, make sure, to check whether under `File`, you have the option `Save as Google Sheets`.
+If so, make sure to save it.
+In the next episode we will learn how to transform the file to other formats.

+### Seeing the history of changes for a cell

+If you wish to inspect updates within a cell you may select the cell, then right-click `show edit history`.
+The information regarding the last editing action will be displayed and you can use the arrows to navigate the all history of edits for that specific cell.

+### Seeing the complete version history of the document

+You may also check version histories for the entire document by either clicking on the `Last edit` info displayed right next to `Help` on the top menu, or `File` then `Version History` and `See version histroy`.
+You can name versions to keep better track of the history.
+Note that this won't change the file name!

+### Setting up different permissions

+### Protecting Sheets and Ranges

+### Setting up to get notifications about changes

 {% include links.md %}